nglasl/silverstripe-misdirection/README.md

 ![testing](images/misdirection-testing.png)

 This will retrieve the link mapping call stack for a given URL, and whether that reached the maximum request limit.
+The result is traversed on server side to detect any inefficient mappings or infinite loops.

 When a certain depth of link mappings has been reached, the server will return with a 404 response to prevent inefficient mappings or infinite recursion.
 The following is the default configuration: